-Very rarely do I not have tea with me.
+I very rarely do not have tea with me.
 I drink tea all the time.
-90% of the time, you’ll probably find me with some sort of green tea; I’m actually drinking some Sencha green tea right now as I write this blog.
+Ninety percent of the time, you’ll probably find me with some sort of green tea; I’m actually drinking some Sencha green tea right now as I write this blog.

-Green tea contains antioxidant health benefits, but let’s be honest: my true love of green tea comes from the mild, gentle caffeine boost (without the digestive urgency, you know).
+Green tea contains antioxidant health benefits, but let’s be honest: my true love of green tea comes from the mild, gentle caffeine boost (without the digestive urgency).
 I’m also a huge fan of herbal teas, especially for their health benefits.

 I think it’s essential to go over types of tea first, then steps to making an informed decision about what tea brands to buy, then move into tea for gut health.
 In this post, I will focus on two types of tea: green tea and herbal tea.